 a Healthy Brain Centers

-so that they can lead an active life
+Enriching the lives of senior citizens so that they can lead an active life in our graying society

-Many changes have been observed in the students.
-For example, they smile more frequently, become able to communicate with others, and are energized and motivated to learn.
+Many qualitative changes have been observed in the seniors.
+For example, they smile more frequently, regain the ability to communicate with others, and become energized and motivated to learn.

 Learning for a Healthy Brain Centers

 Lessons for senior citizens in good health aimed at preventing the onset of senile dementia are being held in around 230 municipalities in Japan.
 Local governments, nonprofit organizations, and other organizations host the Centers, and volunteers from the local community aid the participants in their study.
 These venues then become places for people of different generations to communicate and make friends with one another through learning which, in turn, contributes to the revitalization of the community.